-To pass a course, a student should achieve a minimum of 'C' grade for a credited course and a 'Satisfactory' level (C grade) for a non-gradial course.
+To pass a course, a student should achieve a minimum of 'C' grade for a credited course, a 'Satisfactory' level of pass (C grade) for a non-gradial course and a satisfactory level of attendance (80%) in audit course.
 A student who obtains any grade less than 'C' has to improve the grade up to a maximum of 'C' before completing the degree programme within FOUR academic years and is eligible to get a Class.